High school ahead of time in the Sioux Falls School District

-SIOUX FALLS, S.D. - SIOUX FALLS, S.D.
-(KELO) -- The Sioux Falls School District hopes to continue its program that allows middle school students to get high school credit before their high school days begin.
+SIOUX FALLS, S.D.
+(KELO) — The Sioux Falls School District hopes to continue its program that allows middle school students to get high school credit before their high school days begin.

 Middle school students in the Sioux Falls School District can get a head start on high school credits.
 The district is looking for a waiver from the state Department of Education to do this for Spanish I, Spanish II and Biology.
 Geometry and Algebra I would renew at a different time.